Categories

 • City O’ City – Lively (and busy) vegetarian/vegan-friendly restaurant with food good enough that even meat-lovers will find something satisfying.
 Recommended: The Seitan Wings with Buffalo sauce are always a hit.

-• Leven Deli – Good for a casual lunch near the art museums.
-Family-friendly as well.
+• Leven Deli – Stop in for a great Reuben sandwich and baked goods near the art museums.
+Lots of outdoor seating in the warmer months and family-friendly as well.

-RiNo has a never-ending list of great places to eat.
+RiNo is one of the most exciting neighborhoods in town and has a never-ending list of great places to eat.
 Here are a few of my favorites:

 Exterior of Call Restaurant in RiNo